 - Probate & Tax

 - Legal Practice Irish (LPI)

-- Skills - Criminal Advocacy, Interviewing & Advising, Legal Research, Legal Presentation Skills, Legal Writing & Drafting, Negotiation & Professional Development.
+- Skills - Interviewing & Advising, Legal Research, Legal Presentation Skills, Legal Writing & Drafting, Negotiation & Professional Development.

-Skills are assessed separately by means of an assessed civil advocacy related role-play which will take place on the PPC II.
+Skills are assessed separately by means of a Civil Advocacy Practical which will take place on the PPC II.

 As with all applicants, all PPC Hybrid applicants must have secured a training contract with a training solicitor.
 This training, known as the in-office training period, typically has duration of 24 months and commences after completion of the PPC I. A range of useful resources to assist in the process of finding and securing a training contract is available on our website: www.lawsociety.ie/becomingasolicitor

 PPC Hybrid trainees have an advantage of being able to potentially engage in employment during the PPC I. If that employment is with the training solicitor or any other practising solicitor then you may accrue partial credit of up to five-months for in-office training occurring during the PPC I. (This is in addition to any credit that might apply if you are entitled to credit for in-office training with your training solicitor or another practising solicitor immediately prior to starting PPC I).